-To add a new question to CoderPad’s Question Bank, start on the question bank page.
+To add a new question to CoderPad’s Question Bank, start on the Question Bank page and click Create Question.

-In the first step, select which types of interviews your question will be used in – “Live”, “Take-Home”, or both types of interviews.
+Here you will select which types of interviews your question will be used in: “Live Question”, “Take-Home”, or both.

 Regardless of interview type, you’ll then be asked to add the following information for the question: